Badaro/MTGOArchetypeParser/README.md

 * Download (or clone) the tournament results: https://github.com/Badaro/MTGODecklistCache
 * Download (or clone) the archetype definitions: https://github.com/Badaro/MTGOFormatData

-Extract the ZIP from MTGOArchetypeParser, and put the MTGO tournaments, ManaTraders tournaments, and archetype definitions in the same folder.
+Extract the ZIP from MTGOArchetypeParser, and put the tournaments and archetype definitions in the same folder.
 You should end up with a structure like this:

 ```
 MTGOArchetypeParser